sgrassie/sgrassie.github.io/_posts/2008/2008-08-22-building-the-project-euler-framework-part-1.md

 ---
+layout: post
 title: "Building the Project Euler framework, part 1"
-layout: post
 tags: [Coding,Java,Project Euler]
+hidden: False
+published: 22/08/2008
+ispublished: True
 ---
 As promised, here is the first part of the series of posts I hope to write demonstrating how I wrote my problem runner framework for <a title="Project Euler!" href="http://projecteuler.net/" target="_blank">Project Euler</a>.